This article has been updated to incorporate new information about the existence of footage of Christine Chubbuck's suicide.

-It's possible that was the last time her violent act was ever seen by human eyes — or, at least, those belonging to the general public.
+It's possible that was the last time her violent act was ever seen by anyone in the general public.
 Home equipment for recording television was extremely rare in 1974, and there are no known cases of a viewer taping Suncoast Digest that fateful morning.
 Even the station itself seems to have only occasionally recorded its own programming.
 In Kate Plays Christine there’s an interview with one of her co-workers, a man named Gordon Galbraith, who claims he was at the station when the broadcast happened, and that Chubbuck had asked him to record the show that day.
 He says he did so, but that things got complicated immediately after the initial shock wore off.

 “The biggest discussion was, What do we do with this?”
 Galbraith recalls in the film.
 “Finally, the station owner called and said that the lawyers — they had a bank of lawyers based in Washington, D.C. — they said, ‘Do not, under any circumstances, show the tape.’”

 Steve Newman, WXLT’s weatherman at the time, picks up the story from there in Kate Plays Christine’s interview: “There is only one copy of that videotape for that last day that exists.
 Nobody copied it.”
-It may have had at least one viewer while still in the station's headquarters: Quinn, who wrote the Post story, tells me she recalls watching a recording at WXLT "many times" while writing her story, but doesn't have any information about what happened to the tape after that.
-Newman explains that the station’s then-owner, the late Robert Nelson, kept the tape for himself, and that his widow, Mollie, currently has it.
-(Mollie Nelson did not return a request for comment, but the station — now called WWSB — confirmed that it doesn't have a copy.)
-“She wants to throw it in the Bay,” Newman says of Mollie.
+It seems to have had at least one viewer while still in the station's headquarters: Quinn, who wrote the Post story, tells me she recalls watching a recording at WXLT "many times" while writing her story, but doesn't have any information about what happened to the tape after that.
+The station — now called WWSB — confirmed that it doesn't have a copy.
+Newman explains that the station’s then-owner, the late Robert Nelson, kept the tape for himself, and that his widow, Mollie, currently has it.* “She wants to throw it in the Bay,” Newman says of Mollie.
 “And I said, ‘Don’t do that.
 Give it to the Newseum or Columbia School of Journalism or something, for safekeeping.’
 Because it is history, as unfortunate as the history is.”